sptrakesh/s3-proxy/README.md

 or similar CDN on top of a bucket.

 In particular it is possible to serve static content from a private S3 bucket.

+## Versions
+Two versions (branches) of the service are available.
+The original version (tracked in the `master` branch) runs the service as a HTTP/1.1 service using Boost:Beast.
+The other version (tracked in the `http2` branch) runs the service as a pure HTTP/2 service using [nghttp2](https://github.com/nghttp2/nghttp2).
+The version are published to docker hub as the following:
+* `0.x.x` - The original HTTP/1.1 service.
+* `2.x.x` - The new HTTP/2 service.

 ## Configuration
 The server can be configured with the following options: